Fort Bend Christian Academy

 Fort Bend Christian Academy (FBCA) is a private PK-12 Christian school with two campuses in Sugar Land, Texas in the Houston metropolitan area.
 With two campuses, the North Campus houses upper school (9th - 12th Grade) while the South Campus houses lower school (PreK - 4th Grade) and middle school (5th - 8th Grade).
 FBCA pursues a mission "to equip students to thrive spiritually, academically, socially, emotionally, and physically" through weekly chapel, maintaining a 10:1 student-to-teacher ratio in the upper school and providing a wide variety of honors and AP courses.
 With 82% of students participating in athletics, FBCA has high participation in their sports program alongside a competitive Fine Arts program the school has achieved a combined 26 Fine Arts and Athletic State Championships.
 The school has unique traditions and opportunities such as Eagle Week and has been recognized as the "Best Private School" in Fort Bend County.

+Rene Cargile was announced as Interim Head of School in June 2024 for the 2024-2025 school year.

+Steven Novotny, a graduate of Liberty University, was announced as the new Head of School for the new 2025-2026 school year after “an extensive nationwide search.”

+FBCA is currently seeking a new Head of School for the 2026-2027 school year.

 Academics

 Upper School

 All Upper School FBCA students graduate from either the recommended or distinguished degree program, with 100% of graduates pursuing post-secondary education or military service.
 The average class size in FBCA's Upper School is 14 students.
 Course offerings include a variety of unique honors and Advanced Placement-level courses.
 Drawing on the diverse community of the surrounding area, the Upper School boasts 40% racial diversity.

-FBCA alumni have included National Merit Finalists, Semifinalists and Commended Scholars and have gone on to study at a variety of Ivy League schools including Brown University, Columbia University, Cornell University, and Princeton University as well as elite institutions including the Massachusetts Institute of Technology, Stanford University, The University of Texas at Austin, Texas A&M University, Baylor University, Rice University and the University of California, Berkeley.
+FBCA alumni have included National Merit Finalists, Semifinalists and Commended Scholars and have gone on to study at The University of Texas at Austin, Texas A&M University, Baylor University, Rice University and the University of California, Berkeley.

 Lower and Middle School

 Serving as a foundation for a college-preparatory education, the Lower School curriculum combines a "traditional academic program rich in mathematics, science, literature and social studies with a diverse offering of courses in Spanish, computers, music, art, science and physical education."

 In 2020, a STEAM Lab was opened for the Lower and Middle School focused on Science, Technology, Engineering, Art, and Mathematics.
 Students engage in STEAM enrichment classes beginning in PreK, developing skills to code and program robots, learn about science fundamentals such as states of matter, and work on engineering projects designed to teach and engage students on fundamental engineering and physics principles.

 In Middle School, "the traditional academic program offers a rich selection of classes within arts, world languages, technology, creative writing and leadership opportunities.
 Students participate in weekly chapel and dive deeper into daily Bible classes" designed to develop servant leaders.

-Students from the Lower and Middle Schools have a variety of opportunities to compete in various academic competitions including the Private School Interscholastic Association (PSIA) state competition, where FBCA has excelled.
+Students from the Lower and Middle Schools have a variety of opportunities to compete in various academic competitions including the Private School Interscholastic Association (PSIA) state competition.